EU funds at risk, as Polish region upholds anti-LGBTI 'anthem'

 The decision came despite the fact the European Commission warned the regional authority in a letter in July that it stood to lose €2.5bn in EU funds in the 2021 to 2027 period if the "discriminatory" text was upheld because it contravened EU values.

 "What should we do?
-Choose pragmatism, realpolitik, as some say, or unambiguously defend our values, honour, genuine freedom?," Jędraszewski, the archbishop, had said in a sermon on 15 August.
+Choose pragmatism, realpolitik, as some say, or unambiguously defend our values, honour, genuine freedom?", Jędraszewski, the archbishop, had said in a sermon on 15 August.

 Commenting on the outcome, PiS education minister Przemysław Czarnek congratulated the local deputies.